Thank you for choosing to apply to the Master of Public Policy and Global Affairs program at the University of British Columbia.

-- Your referee will receive a secure link to upload their letter on your behalf only after you have completed, paid for, and submitted your application.
+- Your referee will receive a secure link to the online reference platform to upload their letter only after you have completed, paid for, and submitted your application.
 Be aware of this timing if you are submitting an application close to the deadline.

-- What global policy issue personally motivated you to apply to this program?
-What contribution do you see yourself making to resolve this problem in the next 10 years?
+What public policy and global affairs challenge has personally motivated you to pursue an MPPGA degree?
+What contribution do you see yourself making to resolve this challenge in the next 10 years?
+(Maximum Length – Characters = 1200)

-- Please provide a brief statement of your academic and/or professional goals and how these align with our graduate program.
+Please provide a brief statement of your academic and/or professional goals and how these align with this graduate program.
+(Maximum Length – Characters = 1200)

-Each response may be up to 200 words and should provide additional information beyond what can be inferred from the rest of your application materials.
+Your response should provide additional information beyond what can be inferred from the rest of your application materials.
 This is your chance to tell us why you are the right fit for UBC’s MPPGA program.